microsoft/react-native-windows-samples/docs/native-platform-components.md

 ![Architecture](https://img.shields.io/badge/architecture-new_only-blue)

-This guide covers exposing native UI views from Windows to React Native by implementing a *Native Component* for the Windows platform.
+This guide covers exposing native Windows UI to React Native by implementing a *Native Component* for the Windows platform.
 For a higher-level overview of native development on Windows, see [Native Platform: Overview](native-platform.md) before reading this guide.

 > **Note:** See the [reactnative.dev Native Components guide](https://reactnative.dev/docs/fabric-native-components-introduction) for steps for implementing new Native Components for both the Android and iOS platforms.